amecky/c_hot_reload/README.md

 First of all it is working.
 But as any piece of code it can be improved.
 This documentation might also be too short.
-But I have to admit that writing documentation is not my favourite thing to do.
+But I have to admit that writing documentation is not my favorite thing to do.
 If you have any questions or your having difficulties understanding it than drop me a line and I will try to make it better.
 The code is released under the MIT license.
 I am always open to feedback especially if you make the code a little better.